ndamulelonemakh/cloud-gpu-handbook/README.md

 * Author: [Ndamulelo Nemakhavhani](https://linkedin.com/in/ndamulelonemakhavhani)

-**Motivation** - I find the information about running GPUs in the public clouds to be very fragmented and presented in an unfriendly way.
-I want to create a catalog of cloud GPU offerings that is easy to read and compare.
-The objective is for users to get up and running with a GPU for training their models as quickly as possible.
-This repository aims to provide an easy-to-understand catalog of common cloud GPU instances, their specifications, pricing, and essential setup information.
+**Motivation** - I want to create an easy-to-read catalog of common cloud GPU offerings for users to quickly get started with training models or conduct their research.
+This repository will attempt to provide relevant specifications, pricing, and setup information to save time and effort for Data Scientists, Machine Learning Engineers, Platform Engineers etc.
-Whether you are a Data Scientist, Machine Learning Engineer, or a Curious Learner, this handbook aims to save you time and effort so you get started with your GPU workloads as quickly as possible.

 > **Updates:** I will try to keep this catalog up to date with the latest information.
 If you find any errors or have any suggestions, please feel free to create an issue or a pull request.
 Contributions are welcome.